-I am enclosing information about the History and Economics course at Oxford.
-If you have any queries, please don't hesitate to email me - hannah.smith@st-hildas.ox.ac.uk.
+I enclose a sheet giving you information about the History course at Oxford.
+If you have any queries, please do not hesitate to email me - hannah.smith@st-hildas.ox.ac.uk.

-You will see that you have to choose two History papers which you will take in the first year Preliminary Examination course: a period of European and World History, and a historical methods paper.

-European and World History will be taught in Hilary Term and the historical methods option will be spread over the first two terms, in fortnightly tutorials or classes.
+You will see that you have to choose three of the four papers which you will take in the first-year Preliminary Examination (Prelims) course: a period of British Isles History, a period of European and World History, and a historical methods option.
+British Isles History will be taught in Michaelmas Term, European and World History in Hilary Term and the Optional Subject (which you may choose once you have arrived in Oxford) in Trinity Term, all in weekly tutorials; and the historical methods option will be spread over the first two terms, in fortnightly tutorials or classes.
 There will also be lectures on each course.
-A choice of four options is available for European and World History:

-370-900: The Transformation of the Ancient World 1000-1300: Medieval Christendom and its Neighbours

-1400-1650: Renaissance, Recovery and Reform

-1815-1914: Society, Nation and Empire

-For historical methods, choose between Approaches to History, Historiography: Tacitus to Weber, and one of the foreign text options (for further details see the introductory reading lists).
-We strongly encourage you to branch out beyond your school work.
+You can choose any period of British Isles History and European and World History.
+In making your choice of British Isles History and European and World History, you should bear in mind the requirement that during your three-year course, you will have to take at least one paper from each of the following periods: early (pre 1330); middle (1330-1700); and late (18th-20th centuries).
+You should also bear in mind that there are certain 'illegal' combinations of papers.
+This will be explained more fully when you begin your degree, but it is worth considering how this might affect your choice of British Isles History papers for your first Michaelmas Term.
+You will study two British Isles History papers at Oxford: one for Prelims (in your first year), and one for Finals (in your second year).
+You cannot study the same chronological period twice; so if you are certain that you wish to specialise in (for example) medieval British Isles history at Finals, you should consider taking a modern British Isles paper in your first year.
+We strongly encourage you to branch out beyond your school work in your first year with us.
 We are quite happy that you should do a certain amount that is familiar to you; but you should also have the intellectual challenge of embarking on new periods, which will help you to make the transition to the more open-ended and exploratory style of work expected at undergraduate level.

-If you are not sure in which area of history you would like to specialise, then Approaches to History provides an excellent introduction to the methods and theories that historians use.
+For historical "methods", choose between Approaches to History, Historiography: Tacitus to Weber, Quantification and one of the foreign text options.
+Approaches to History provides an excellent introduction to the methods and theories that historians use.
 We believe it provides a strong foundation for the other papers you will choose to study.
 In particular, we recommend the 'Gender' component to the Approaches to History course, which we teach in College during your first term.
 Studying this can also provide a way for all our First Year historians to get to know one another.
 If you wish to study the 'Gender' component, please let me know.